shathatalalALsulime/SAMA-Platform-Intelligent-Data-Driven-Platform-for-Predicting-Passenger-and-Tourism-Satisfaction-/README.md

 Dataset
 The dataset used in this project contains airline passenger reviews, operational indicators, sentiment labels, and satisfaction-related features.

-If the dataset size exceeds GitHub upload limitations, a dataset link or sample dataset is provided separately.

 How to Run the Project
 Clone the repository:
 git clone <repository-link>

 Install required libraries:
 pip install -r requirements.txt

 Open the notebooks using:
 Google Colab
 Jupyter Notebook